raymundd/flex-tmux-tools/README.md

 ### Linux to the rescue

-However there is a way to get multiple instances of DAX and CAT running on a single machine by using **https://github.com/kc2g-flex-tools** written by **https://github.com/arodland**.
+However there is a way to get multiple instances of DAX and CAT running on a single machine by using **[kc2g-flex-tools](https://github.com/kc2g-flex-tools)** written by **[arodland](https://github.com/arodland)**.

 In that repository you will find the nCAT and nDAX utlities.
 These are written for Linux and they support running multiple instances attached to multiple instances of SmartSDR.
 The instances of SmartSDR can be running on the same windows platform provided you undertake a few extra steps to set things up.

 #### The following notes assume the following

- a.
-You have a Windows platform already with SmartSDR available and can control your FlexRadio(s) already using all the FlexRadio tools.
+- You have a Windows platform already with SmartSDR available and can control your FlexRadio(s) already using all the FlexRadio tools.
 This can be Windows running on a pyhsical machine or as a guest in a Virtual Machine.
- b.
-You have a Linux platform available, this could be a Virtual Machine running as a guest OS on the physical Windows platform,
-    or You could have Linux running on a physical platform with a guest Windows Virtual machine to run SmartSDR.
+- You have a Linux platform available, this could be a Virtual Machine running as a guest OS on the physical Windows platform, or You could have Linux running on a physical platform with a guest Windows Virtual machine to run SmartSDR.
- c.
-You know how to manipulate files in windows.
+- You know how to manipulate files in windows.
- d. %APPDATA% is set (usually by default to "C:\Users\<USERNAME>\AppData\Roaming")
+- %APPDATA% is set (usually by default to "C:\Users\<USERNAME>\AppData\Roaming")
- e. %APPDATA% is not hidden, if using Windows FileExplorer, you hopefully know how to make hidden items visble.
+- %APPDATA% is not hidden, if using Windows FileExplorer, you hopefully know how to make hidden items visble.

 ### Getting things ready

- 1. Follow the information at **https://github.com/kc2g-flex-tools** to install and the basic use of the nCAT and nDAX utilities.
+ 1. Follow the information at **[kc2g-flex-tools](https://github.com/kc2g-flex-tools)** to install and the basic use of the nCAT and nDAX utilities.
  2. When the SmartSDR instances are running, manually set the "STATION:" name to be unique on each SmartSDR instance.
  3. Use the unique STATION names, as set in step (2), to run the nDAX and nCAT by altering the start and stop scripts in this repository to match.
  4. Radio demod/decoder software, e.g. WSJT-X will have to run on the Linux platform so that it can access the CAT and Audio ports provided by nCAT and nDAX.